Economy of Morocco: Cannabis

 Morocco consistently ranks among the world's largest producers and exporters of cannabis, and its cultivation and sale provide the economic base for much of northern Morocco.
 The cannabis is typically processed into hashish.
 This activity represents 0.57% of Morocco's GDP.
 A UN survey in 2003 estimated cannabis cultivation at about 1340 km2 in Morocco's five northern provinces.
 This represented 10% of the total area and 23% of the arable lands of the surveyed territory and 1% of Morocco's total arable land.

-On May 26, 2021, the Moroccan Parliament voted to legalize the use of cannabis for medical, as well as cosmetic and industrial purposes.
+On May 26, 2021, the Moroccan Parliament voted to legalise the use of cannabis for medical, as well as cosmetic and industrial purposes.

 Morocco is a party to the 1988 UN Drug Convention and in 1992 Morocco passed legislation designed to implement it and its new national strategy against drugs formulated by its National Committee on Narcotics was adopted in 2005.
-That same year, the International Narcotics Control Board commended the Government of Morocco for its efforts to eradicate cannabis plant cultivation on its territory, which has resulted in the total potential production of cannabis resin in the Rif region decreasing by 10 per cent over the previous year.
-At the same time the board called upon the international community to support its efforts where possible.
+That same year, the International Narcotics Control Board commended the Government of Morocco for its efforts to eradicate cannabis plant cultivation on its territory, which has resulted in the total potential production of cannabis resin in the Rif region decreasing by 10% over the previous year.
+At the same time, the board called upon the international community to support its efforts where possible.

-Since the early 2010s a growing debate is taking place in Morocco about decriminalization of Cannabis.
-Powerful political parties are among advocates of decriminalization, as the Istiqlal Party and the Authenticity and Modernity Party.
+Since the early 2010s, a growing debate is taking place in Morocco about the decriminalisation of cannabis.
+Powerful political parties are among advocates of decriminalisation, as the Istiqlal Party and the Authenticity and Modernity Party.

 Fishing

-The fishing industry in Morocco is a leading foreign exchange earner, accounting for 56% of agricultural and 16% of total exports.
-For a long time the industry has been an economic pillar for the country.
-The Kingdom is considered the largest fish market in Africa, with an estimated total catch of 1,084,638 MT in 2001.
+The fishing industry in Morocco is a leading source of revenue, accounting for 34% of agricultural and 7% of total exports.
+For a long time, the industry has been an economic pillar for the country.
+Morocco is considered the largest fish market in Africa, with an estimated total catch of 1,084,638 MT in 2001.